If you’re an author, you’ll need to market youself and your books.

 According to Jeff Bullas.com, “Articles with images get 94% more total views.”

-This is powerful information that makes it obvious what to include in your marketing: Visuals.
+This is powerful information that makes it clear what to include in your marketing: visuals.

 And while this article was written a couple of years ago, it’s even more relevant now.
 You need something to grab and engage the reader/buyer.
-It used to be that marketing touchpoints were 7.
-That meant a potential buyer needed to see what you’re offering seven time before taking action.
-Fast forward today and touchpoints are 11.1 times.
+It used to be that there were 7 marketing touchpoints.
+That meant a potential buyer needed to see what you’re offering seven times before taking action.
+Fast forward today, and touchpoints are 13 times.

 While you can use stock images, the internet is saturated with them.
 You need to be sure the images you choose are royalty-free and that you’re allowed to use them.
 If they’re not, the consequences could be severe.